GarethMenezes/study/src/backend/database/databaseSchemas.md

 ### feedback

 This table will store user feedback for the site and could also act as an error log to store console information.
+Field `content` will likely be in json to store multiple details.

 | Column Name            | Data Type | Constraints                                      |
 |------------------------|----------|--------------------------------------------------|